 Pawnbrokers can offer you a loan if you aren’t ready to part with your valuable goods.
 Once the loan is repaid, you’ll receive the precious valuables you used as collateral.
 If you don’t repay the loan on time, the item will be sold to cover the outstanding debt.

 Some pawnbrokers will offer to pay you cash on the spot for your items, in a sale.
 This will likely be less money than you would receive for an item sold on consignment.
 If you choose to sell the item on consignment, however, you won’t be paid until after the item sells.

 Know What Your Items Are Worth

 Knowing what your items are worth can be helpful when selling to a pawnbroker.
 Unless your items are new and still in the box, you’re unlikely to get what you originally paid for them.

 This isn’t the case however if the item you’re selling has appreciated.
 Items that have appreciated have become more valuable over time.
 This is typically something that is associated with antiques and otherwise rare items.

 If you’re selling a wedding ring, for example, you should bring any of the GIA certificates that you may have been given during the purchase.
-Online auction sites can be a great resource for learning more about your items and what they might be worth.

-These websites can provide insight into just what it is that you have.
+For other items, online marketplace and bidding websites can provide insight into just what it is that you have.
 They can also provide an idea of what people are willing to pay for the item.
 By doing an advanced search of an online auction site, you can usually the results of ended auctions.
 It may be helpful to print this page when going to visit a pawnbroker.

 The pawn shop is unlikely to give you the amount shown on these ended auctions.
 However, if he believes that the item will sell quickly, he may offer you a number similar to the figure you suggest, less his profit margin.